The Heritage Centre will be closed to the public until further notice to allow for vital improvement works.

 Kilwinning Abbey Tower

 Built in 1816, in the ruin of a 12th century abbey, the tower is manned by volunteers from the Kilwinning Heritage local history group.
 Displays include; Masonic items and a locally made longbow from the Ancient Society of Kilwinning Archers.
-Find out about Robert Service, the Bard of the Yukon, who once lived in the village, and investigate the history of the mediaeval abbey, before climbing the 143 tower steps to the roof to enjoy spectacular views of the Ayrshire coast.
+Find out about Robert Service, the Bard of the Yukon, who once lived in the village, and investigate the history of the mediaeval abbey, before climbing the 143 tower steps to enjoy the view from the roof.

 Mid May to mid September